SarvenazSouri/Ma-Voiture/README.md

 ## instruction
 Use Visual Studio Code
-1. run the file index.html
+1. Run the file index.html